dib-lab/2020-paper-sourmash-gather/manuscript.md

   also depend on |A\B|, which was somewhat surprising
 * The “fixed k-size” problem (which might be able to be overcome with the prefix-lookup data structure, if one sacrifices some accuracy)

+## We belieeeeeeeve

+min set cov could be applied in many more circumstances - read based analysis, contig based analysis, maybe variant calling, etc.

+Mention weighted cover cc David?

+Note that here we are providing one approach / approximation (Scaled MinHash containment) with one shingling approach (k-mers) to tackle metagenome composition for mapping and taxonomy.
+The min-set-cover approach could be used with exact containment, and/or with other shingling approaches.

+CTB: discuss centrifuge, etc. Could this be impemented on top of that?

 # Conclusion